Semantic universals of classifier systems

 Database

-The database is being built on existing sources such as the World Atlas of Classifier Languages (WACL) (Her et al. 2022) to identify classifier languages worldwide.
-We use the Gramfinder software as a tool to access the published materials for each language and assess which semantic values and which types of classifiers are found in each language.
-Quantitative analyses controlling for geographic area and language family are conducted at the global scale to identify the universality and specificity of each semantic feature and classifier type.
-The interaction between classifier types and semantic values is also assessed independently.
-Finally, the interaction among semantic values, classifier types, area, family, and cultural traits is assessed by means of quantitative methods such as mixed models and decision trees.
+Quantitative analyses controlling for geographic area and language family will be conducted at the global scale to identify the universality and specificity of each semantic feature and classifier type.
+The interaction between classifier types and semantic values will also be assessed independently.
+Finally, the interaction among semantic values, classifier types, area, family, and cultural traits will be assessed by means of quantitative methods such as mixed models and decision trees.

 At the moment, the database is under development.
-Progress on the database will be presented at the conferences listed in the ‘Conferences’ section.